mojaloop/mini-loop/README.md

 - at release v4.0 of mini-loop clones the latest current release of Mojaloop is version 14.0
 - mini-loop v4.0 clones the latest version of the Mojaloop helm charts to $HOME/mluser and then modifies the charts and values to facilitate deployment to kubernetes 1.22+ , the scripts then package and deploy these locally modified charts.
 These local modifications by mini-loop scripts of the Mojaloop charts, is a short-term utility as the Mojaloop charts are currently being updated to deploy to the latest kubernetes releases and are expected to deploy to **current** releases in the future.

-## Redhat 8 specific
-- the k8s-install-current.sh script stops and disables the  nm-cloud-setup.service, nm-cloud-setup.timer services and stops the NetworkManager service, k3s will not run correctly without this change see https://github.com/rancher/rke2/issues/1053

 ## known issues
-1. mini-loop v4.0 deployment of Mojaloop has only been tested properly with ubuntu 16,18, 20  and redhat 8.
+1. mini-loop v4.1 deployment of Mojaloop has only been tested properly with ubuntu 20 and 22
-2. Not contradicting point 1. above BUT the k3s option should(?) work on linux distros other than Ubuntu and Redhat 8.
+2. Not contradicting point 1. above BUT the k3s option should(?) work on linux distros other than Ubuntu.
 It has been tested on fedora36 where there are some unresolved issues around open files.
-[Note if you try mini-loop k3s on Linux other than Ubuntu or Redhat 8 please let me know (tdaly61@gmail.com) ]
+[Note if you try mini-loop k3s on Linux other than Ubuntu please let me know (tdaly61@gmail.com) ]

+## Notable changes in mini-loop v4.1
+- dropped support for out of date kubernetes versions. mini-loop version 4.1 only allows use of kubernetes 1.24,1.25 and 1.26
+- now deploys Mojaloop v14.1.0 (where Vija's mobile emulator works nicely)
+- dont have time to test redhat so dropped support of it for v4.1
+- added a proper apache 2.0 license
+-

 ## Notable changes in mini-loop v4.0
 - dropped support for out of date kubernetes versions. mini-loop version 4.0 only allows use of kubernetes v1.22 - 1.24